-Let it be known that SUGAR(s) is one of the main "offending" carbohydrates that anyone is talking about --- whether it be Dr. Atkins or Dr. Gott or Suzanne Somers or the South Beach diet or the Zone diet or whatever.
+Let it be known that SUGAR(s) --- and starches, which are long chains of sugars --- are the main "offending" carbohydrates that anyone is talking about --- whether it be Dr. Atkins or Dr. Gott or Suzanne Somers or the South Beach diet or the Zone diet or whatever.

 Let the record be set straight.
 The Atkins diet is a